redirwin/react-vite-boilerplate/README.md

 ### Pre-requisites

-- Node.js and npm installed on your system.
+- Vite, Node.js, and npm installed on your system.

 1. **Clone the Repository**: